Skip to main content

 • Improve the signage of the quiet areas, ensuring that they are made clear and encourage others to respect them.

-UPDATE: Both these manifesto points have fed into the development of a larger project - my Top 10 point.
-See all information and updates for this here: 3.
-Accessibility for Neurodiverse students.
+yesCOMPLETED: Both these manifesto points have fed into the development of a larger project - my Top 10 point focusing on Accessibility for Neurodiverse students (follow the link for all updates)

 • Advocate for Drink and night safety measures through Anti-spiking Lids and further Staff training at the SU bar and Local Nightclubs.

-UPDATE: Posters and digital artwork at the SU bar advertising our Anti-Spiking products have been introduced to increase awareness of the availability.
+yesCOMPLETED: Posters and digital artwork at the SU bar advertising our Anti-Spiking products have been introduced to increase awareness of the availability.
+I am continuing lobbying local nighclubs and key stakeholders around drink and night safety through meetings such SCP Personal Safety and Safe and Secure Night time Economy.

-• Increase the availability of on campus sustainable Free Period Products for students and staff.
+• Increase the availability of on campus sustainable Free Period Products for students.

 UPDATE: Issues with funding meant that the original idea for this was not yet possible in 2025/26.
 I am currently looking at other ways we can support access to affordable and sustainable menstrual products.